biouno/biouno.github.io/_posts/2014-06-21-java-drmaa-api-part-1.md

 Building a Java API on top of the C API is a viable alternative.
 But it breaks the portability of the code, and can be hard to debug.
-Jenkins [has plug-ins](http://jenkins-ci.361315.n4.nabble.com/use-JGit-in-git-plugin-td4655488.html) that are in similar situation, using native/executable calls but considering pure java API's.
+Jenkins [has plug-ins](http://jenkins-ci.361315.n4.nabble.com/use-JGit-in-git-plugin-td4655488.html) that are in a similar situation, using native/executable calls but considering pure java API's.

-After reading about the DRMAA specification and playing with the existing Java bindings, I will continue investigating ways to control PBS clusters with Java, but I also downloaded the Torque PBS Open Srouce code.
+After reading about the DRMAA specification and playing with the existing Java bindings, I will continue investigating ways to control PBS clusters with Java, but I also downloaded the Torque PBS Open Source code.
 I want to find the *qsub* C code, and check **how hard would it be to create a pure Java PBS API**.
-If that is doable, we could write such API, and create the DRMAA Java API that would uses it as dependency.
+If that is doable, we could write such API, and create the DRMAA Java API that would use it as dependency.

 We could then use the drmaa-common, our drmaa-pbs, without the need of installing DRMAA libraries or the PBS client in the client machine.